Key takeaways:

 Automate repetitive tasks for efficiency

-Manual, repetitive tasks eat up hours your team could spend on more strategic work.
+Manual, repetitive tasks consume hours that your team could spend on more strategic work.
 AI helps you automate these areas to free up time and reduce human error.

 Common examples:

 - Customer service.
-Use AI chatbots to handle common questions, appointment scheduling, and FAQs, saving support agents for higher-value cases.
+Use AI chatbots to handle common questions, appointment scheduling, and FAQs, thereby freeing up support agents’ time to focus on higher-value cases.

 - Back-office operations.
 Automate invoice sorting, inventory checks, email tagging, or payroll review.